 It means being kind to them in the same manner that God would be kind to the evil.
 It means pitying them for their blindness.
 It means helping them in their need.
 It means trying to be a peacemaker.
 It means doing good for them.

-Now we're beginning to see something here.
+We are beginning to see something here.
 God is differentiating the intensity of our love.
-He does not expect it to be the same for the world as He expects it to be for our brethren, especially to them who are of the household of faith.
+He does not expect it to be the same for the world as He expects it to be for our brethren, especially to those who are of the household of faith.

-Be kindly affectioned one to another with brotherly love; in honor preferring one another;
+Romans 12:10 Be kindly affectionate to one another with brotherly love, in honor giving preference to one another.

 Brethren, God does not love everybody equally.
 Nowhere does He tell us to prefer the world of the ungodly.
 Nowhere does He tell us to be kindly affectionate to them either.
 Nowhere does He say that all men will be saved.
 He does say that He is not willing that any should perish, but universal salvation is not a doctrine of the Bible.
 It is something that men deduce.

-Let's go back to Deuteronomy 7.
+Let us go back to Deuteronomy 7.
 I want you to see all the way back here.

-Deuteronomy 7:7-9.

-The LORD did not set his love upon you, nor choose you, because you were more in number than any people; for you were the fewest of all people.
-But because the LORD loved you, and because he would keep the oath which he had sworn unto your fathers, has the LORD brought you out with a mighty hand, and redeemed you out of the house of bondmen, from the hand of Pharaoh king of Egypt.
-Know therefore that the LORD your God, He is God, the faithful God, which keeps covenant and mercy with them that love Him and keep His commandments
+Deuteronomy 7:7-9 The LORD did not set his love on you nor choose you because you were more in number than any other people, for you were the least of all peoples; but because the LORD loves you, and because He would keep the oath which He swore to your fathers, has the LORD brought you out with a mighty hand, and redeemed you from of the house of bondage, from the hand of Pharaoh king of Egypt.
+Therefore know that the LORD your God, He is God, the faithful God who keeps covenant and mercy with those who love Him and keep His commandments.

 This reciprocity factor is really interesting.
 You can look right in the Sermon on the Mount.
 Jesus said "Look, if you don't forgive others, God's not going to forgive you."
-That's reciprocity in action.
+That is reciprocity in action.
 He expects us to do with our life as He has done with us, and in that way the love is flowing out.
-It's reciprocating out to others in the way that He intended, and of course it flows right back to Him so that He says in Matthew 25 that if you have done it unto the least of these My brethren, you've done it to me.
+It is reciprocating out to others in the way that He intended, and of course it flows right back to Him so that He says in Matthew 25 that if you have done it to the least of these My brethren, you have done it to Me.

-Now why did I go through this?
-Because I want us to see that God's attitude toward the world is hardly one of benign acceptance and when He says He loves the world it must be understood as love only in the sense of His concern for the outworking of His purpose.
-And in God's love for the world, we are going to see His rationality dominate in His dealings with mankind.
-He hates sin and He hates what those people are doing, and it's only because He has perfect control of His love that He doesn't just blast us into smithereens.
+Why did I go through this?
+Because I want us to see that God's attitude toward the world is hardly one of benign acceptance, and when He says He loves the world it must be understood as love only in the sense of His concern for the outworking of His purpose.
+And in God's love for the world, we are going to see His rationality dominant in His dealings with mankind.
+He hates sin and He hates what those people are doing, and it is only because He has perfect control of His love that He does not just blast us into smithereens.
 But He endures it and patiently works with us and of course them.

-Now we're going to finish up with one verse that we should have all thought of by this time back in I John 2:15.
+We are going to finish up with one verse that we should have all thought of by this time:

 The world lives by sight.
 The world lives according to the flesh.
 The flesh sets its mind on the things of the world.
-Now we can't see what's in a persons mind, so how is a person's heart/mind revealed?
+Now we cannot see what is in a persons mind, so how is a person's heart/mind revealed?
 Romans 8:7.
 It shows its enmity for God by breaking the law.
 It is rejecting God's government over Him by not submitting.
 And so what will happen to a person who does not submit?
-Again Romans 8:6 and 13, it says they will die.
+Again, Romans 8:6 and 13, it says they will die.